paradedb/paradedb/THANKYOU.md

 # ParadeDB Thank You Page

-ParadeDB would not be possible without the support and assistance of other open-source tools and the companies and communities behind them.
-On this page, we want to recognize the most important open-source or otherwise free parts of our stack.
+ParadeDB would not be possible without the support and assistance of other open source tools and the companies and communities behind them.
+On this page, we want to recognize the most important open source or otherwise free parts of our stack.

 While the tools highlighted here are integral to our operations, we also acknowledge the myriad of smaller packages that play a crucial role in our ecosystem.